Why Is APISIX Ingress Controller a Better Choice than Emissary-ingress?

 emissary-ingress

-In addition to supporting Ingress resources, both APISIX Ingress and Emissary-ingress could support configuration through CRDs and Gateway API to supplement the limitations of Ingress semantics.
+In addition to supporting Ingress resources, both APISIX Ingress Controller and Emissary-Ingress could support configuration through CRDs and Gateway API to supplement the limitations of Ingress semantics.

 The following sections will analyze the differences and advantages between the two from perspectives of basic functionalities, service discovery, and scalability.